New constraints on modelling the random magnetic field of the MW: Outlook

-We thank Glennys Farrar, Niels Oppermann and Ann Mao for useful comments and discussions.
+\acknowledgments We thank the anonymous referee for the comments, which helped to strengthen our argumentation and improve several sections of this paper.
+We thank Glennys Farrar, Niels Oppermann, Ann Mao, Wolfgang Reich and Xiaohui Sun for useful comments and discussions.
 AMB, KD and RB are supported by the DFG Research Unit 1254.
 AMB and KD are supported by the DFG Cluster of Excellence `Origin and Structure of the Universe'.
-We acknowledge computing time from John von Neumann-Institute for Computing (NIC), J\"ulich.
+The authors gratefully acknowledge the computing time granted by the John von Neumann Institute for Computing (NIC) and provided on the supercomputer JUROPA at J\"ulich Supercomputing Centre (JSC).